apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

 ## Policy maps
 **New in 3.2.18**

 A policy map remembers what PHP version is assigned to a given pool or account as well as setting several important parameters.
 Each policy map is generated from a template and saved to the account under `siteXX/info/php-policy.yml`.
-When hand-editing a policy, run `EditDomain --reconfig siteXX` to regenerate its configuration.
-If a pool version change is desired, then run `cpcmd -d siteXX php:pool-restart` after `EditDomain`.
+When hand-editing a policy, run `EditDomain --reconfig siteXX` to regenerate its configuration as well as restart PHP-FPM.

 ☝ See [master branch](https://gitlab.com/apisnetworks/apnscp/-/blob/master/resources/templates/apache/php/policy.blade.php) for latest policy template.